 The Summit Sustainable Building Code requires energy and water efficient design and construction for residential and commercial buildings, helping our community meet important carbon reduction and water conservation goals.

-On July 1, 2020, the Summit Sustainable Building code will go into effect in the following jurisdictions:
+Compliance with the 2020 Summit Sustainable Building code is required in the following jurisdictions:

 - Breckenridge, Colorado